 As mentioned above, auto lenders have access to a unique FICO Auto Score that only they can see.
 If you remember, the range goes as high as 900.

 Averages were taken, and people with ‘excellent’ credit generally had a credit score that fell between 740 and 850.
-The ranges for the other ratings were gathered the same way.
+The FICO score ranges for the other ratings were gathered the same way.

-What are interest rates like for each credit range?
+What are average interest rates for each credit range?

 You have to separate loan rates for used cars and new cars because they vary greatly but here are some examples of what you can realistically expect: